-(18) In the interests of safety at sea, Member States should recognise qualifications proving the required level of training only where these are issued by or on behalf of Parties to the STCW Convention which have been identified by the IMO Maritime Safety Committee (MSC) as having been shown to have given, and still to be giving, full effect to the standards set out in that Convention.
-To bridge the time gap until the MSC has been able to carry out such identification, a procedure for the preliminary recognition of certificates is needed.

-(19) \boxtimes This \boxtimes Directive contains a centralised system for the recognition of seafarers' certificates issued by third countries.
-In order to use the available human and financial resources in \boxtimes an \bigotimes efficient way, the procedure for the recognition of third countries should be based on an analysis of the need for such recognition, including but not limited to an indication of the estimated number of masters, officers and radio operators originating from that \boxtimes third \bigotimes country who are likely to be serving on ships flying the flags of Member States.
-That analysis should be submitted for examination to the Committee on Safe Seas and the Prevention of Pollution from Ships (COSS).

-(20) In order to ensure the right of all seafarers to decent employment and in order to limit distortions of competition in the internal market, is for the internation of third countries it is should in the considered if is those third countries have ratified the Maritime Labour Convention, 2006.
+- In the interests of safety at sea, Member States should recognise qualifications proving the required level of training only where these are issued by or on behalf of Parties to the STCW Convention which have been identified by the IMO Maritime Safety Committee (MSC) as having been shown to have given, and still to be giving, full effect to the standards set out in that Convention.
+To bridge the time gap until the MSC has been able to carry out such identification, a procedure for the preliminary recognition of certificates is needed. - (19) This Directive contains a centralised system for the recognition of seafarers' certificates issued by third countries.
+In order to use the available human and financial resources in an efficient way, the procedure for the recognition of third countries should be based on an analysis of the need for such recognition, including but not limited to an indication of the estimated number of masters, officers and radio operators originating from that third country who are likely to be serving on ships flying the flags of Member States.
+That analysis should be submitted for examination to the Committee on Safe Seas and the Prevention of Pollution from Ships (COSS). - (20) In order to ensure the right of all seafarers to decent employment and in order to limit distortions of competition in the internal market, for the future recognition of third countries it should be considered whether those third countries have ratified the Maritime Labour Convention, 2006.

-(21) In order to \boxtimes ensure \bigotimes the efficiency of the centralised system for the recognition of \boxtimes seafarers' certificates issued by \bigotimes third countries, \boxtimes a \bigotimes reassessment of third countries which provide a low number of seafarers to ships flying the flags of Member States should be performed at intervals \boxtimes of \bigotimes ten years.
-This long period of reassessment of the system of such third countries should be combined with priority criteria which take into account safety concerns, balancing the need for efficiency with an effective safeguard mechanism in case of \boxtimes a \bigotimes deterioration \boxtimes in \bigotimes the quality of seafarers' training provided in the relevant third countries.
+- (21) In order to ensure the efficiency of the centralised system for the recognition of seafarers' certificates issued by third countries, a reassessment of third countries which provide a low number of seafarers to ships flying the flags of Member States should be performed at intervals of ten years.
+This long period of reassessment of the system of such third countries should be combined with priority criteria which take into account safety concerns, balancing the need for efficiency with an effective safeguard mechanism in case of a deterioration in the quality of seafarers' training provided in the relevant third countries. - Where appropriate, maritime institutes, training programmes and courses should be inspected.
+Criteria for such inspection should therefore be established. - (23) The European Maritime Safety Agency established by Regulation (EC) No 1406/2002 of the European Parliament and of the Council1 should assist the Commission in verifying that Member States comply with the requirements laid down in this Directive.